-When you produce high-quality content that covers everything around the topic, you are more likely to rank higher in search results because Google will see your site as an authority on the subject.
+When you produce high-quality content that covers everything around the topic, you are more likely to rank better in search results because Google would see your site as an authority on the subject.

-For example, if you are writing about blogger outreach, you want not only to cover the entire process of searching, segmenting, and contacting bloggers, but also outreach templates and the best outreach tools like I did in my guide:
+For example, if you are writing about blogger outreach, you want not only to cover the entire process of searching, segmenting, and contacting bloggers but also outreach templates and the best outreach tools as I did in my guide:

 Why is Semantic SEO Important?

 Google used to evaluate pages only based on keywords.
 But now, Google’s semantic search algorithm looks at the overall meaning of a page to determine its relevance.